Contemporary Maori Artist, Darcy Nicholas

 Kahui Maunga, Te Atiawa nui tono, Ngati Ruanui, Tangahoe, Tauranga Moana and Ngati Haua tribes.

 Born in Waitara, Taranaki, New Zealand – Darcy Nicholas has been actively involved in the contemporary Maori art movement since the late 1960’s.
 He has exhibited throughout New Zealand, Australia, Africa, United States, France, India, Britain, Germany, Netherlands, and Canada.

 His work is held in many private collections throughout the world as well as private and public collections in New Zealand, the National gallery of Scotland, and the Volkerkrunde museum in Germany.
-In 1984 he won a Fulbright Cultural Award to observe African American and Native American art, and was selected twice to be a guest international judge at Zimbabwe Heritage.
+In 1984 he won a Fulbright Cultural Award to observe African American and Native American culture, and was selected twice to be a guest international judge at Zimbabwe Heritage.
 He has been responsible for several major cultural exchanges between Native American and Maori artists.
 He curated major touring exhibitions to Australia, and Africa as well as being creative director for Maori Art meets America in San Francisco in 2005 and Maori art Market 2007/09/11.

 In 2005 he won the Creative Wellington Award for his services to the arts in the greater Wellington region.
 From 1993 until 2012 he also served as the director of Community and Cultural Services for Porirua City.
 He was the visionary behind the creation of Pataka Museum, for which in 2010 he was made a companion of the Queens Service Order (QSO) for his services to Museums.
 In 2013 he was given the Supreme award for Maori arts, `Te Tohu mo Te Arikinui Dame Te Atairangikaahu Te Waka Toi Exemplary Award.